-The district prohibits discrimination on the basis of sex in any educational program or activity except when it is necessary to accomplish a specific purpose that does not impinge upon essential equality or fairness in the treatment of students or employees.
-Employees are required to comply with this policy and the subsequent rules and regulations, as well as with Title IX of the Education Amendments of 1972 and the regulations of the U.S. Department of Education as applicable to this district.
+- A. The district prohibits discrimination on the basis of sex in any educational program or activity except when it is necessary to accomplish a specific purpose that does not impinge upon essential equality or fairness in the treatment of students or employees.
+Employees are required to comply with this policy as well as with Title IX of the Education Amendments of 1972 and the regulations of the U.S. Department of Education as applicable to this district. - B. Any individual who believes he or she is being discriminated against on the basis of race, color, national origin, sex, marital status, disability, or age may seek relief by filing a complaint pursuant to the board's complaint policy or contacting the district's Title IX coordinator.

-The district's Title IX Coordinator is [the Superintendent of Schools].
-The Title IX Coordinator may be contacted at 402-766-4210 (phone number), mmeyerle@dillerodell.org (e-mail address) or in person at 506 Perry St. Odell, NE 68415 (address).

-The Title IX Coordinator shall administer, coordinate, and publish this policy, together with any rules and regulations, to all students, parents, and other interested groups and associations.
-The Title IX Coordinator shall report annually to the board of education on the district's compliance with this policy and shall recommend such changes as he or she deems necessary.

-Any individual who believes he or she is being discriminated against on the basis of race, color, national origin, gender, marital status, disability, or age may seek relief by filing a complaint pursuant to Board Policy 2006 - Complaint Policy.

-5027 Sexual Harassment of Students by Other Students
+II.
+Sexual Harassment

-Students should be provided with an environment that is free from unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct constituting sexual harassment.
-The board of education unequivocally prohibits sexual harassment by its students against other students even when the affected student does not complain to the faculty or the administration.

-Sexual harassment is a form of misconduct that wrongfully deprives students of their dignity and the opportunity to study and be in an environment free from unwelcome sexual overtones.
+- A. Students should be provided with an environment that is free from unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct constituting sexual harassment.
+The board of education unequivocally prohibits sexual harassment of its students, even when the affected student does not complain to the faculty or the administration. - B. Sexual harassment is a form of misconduct that wrongfully deprives students of their dignity and the opportunity to study and be in an environment free from unwelcome sexual overtones.
 Sexual harassment includes all unwelcome sexual advances, requests for sexual favors and other such verbal or physical misconduct.
-Sexual harassment means:

-Unwelcome sexual advances, requests for sexual favors, and other verbal or physical misconduct of a sexual nature constitutes sexual harassment when such conduct has the purpose or effect of unreasonably interfering with an individual's educational opportunities or creates an intimidating, hostile or offensive learning environment.
+Sexual harassment means: - C. Unwelcome sexual advances, requests for sexual favors, and other verbal or physical misconduct of a sexual nature constitutes sexual harassment when such conduct has the purpose or effect of unreasonably interfering with an individual's educational opportunities or creates an intimidating, hostile or offensive learning environment. - D. A student who feels he or she has been sexually harassed should directly inform the offending student that the conduct or communication is offensive and must stop.
+If the student does not wish to communicate directly with the offending student, or if direct communication has been ineffective, the student should report the conduct or communication to the

-A student who feels he or she has been sexually harassed by another student should directly inform the offending student that the conduct or communication is offensive and must stop.
-If the student does not wish to communicate directly with the offending student, or if direct communication has been ineffective, the student should report the conduct or communication to the Title IX coordinator or to a teacher, principal or counselor with whom she or he feels comfortable.
+Title IX coordinator or to a teacher, principal or counselor with whom she or he feels comfortable.

-Regardless of the means selected for resolving the problem, the good faith initiation of a complaint of sexual harassment will not cause any reflection on the complaining student, or affect his or her status as a student.
+E. Retaliation against students who make good faith reports of sexual harassment is prohibited.

+III.
+Disciplinary Decisions

-Any student who sexually harasses another student will be subject to discipline up to and including expulsion, depending on the severity of the misconduct.
-A decision to take disciplinary action under this policy may be based on the statements of a complaining student, statements, observations of educators, or any other credible evidence.
+- A. A decision to take disciplinary action under this policy may be based on the statements of a complaining student, statements, observations of educators, or any other credible evidence. - B. All complaints against staff members will follow the investigation, decision, and appeal process established in the district's complaint policy. - C. Any student who sexually harasses another student will be subject to discipline up to and including expulsion, depending on the severity of the misconduct, as established in the district's student discipline policy.

-This policy pertains to sexual harassment of students by other students.
-The sexual harassment of students by school district employees is governed by other board policy.
+Adopted on: 4- 13-15

+Revised on: 7-9 9-18

+Reviewed on:

-5028 Initiations and Hazing
+Initiations and Hazing